 For face-to-face appointments, bring two copies of your paper.
 The Writing Assistant can also work with you using a computer.
 You should also bring along the paper/assignment instructions, including any additional information such as instructor feedback, referenced sources, previous drafts or a grading rubric.

-For online appointments, have your paper ready to share in a screen using Microsoft Teams.
+For online appointments, have your paper ready to share in a screen using Microsoft Teams or Zoom.

 For eTutoring appointments, make sure you have emailed your paper to the Writing Assistant.
 At the end of the session, the Writing Assistant will email you back your paper with feedback.